Pay Your Bill

 With our Bank Draft Authorization (BDA) program, you don’t have to worry about writing a check and sending your payment to us every month.
 This convenient program automatically drafts your payment from your checking account.
 You save time and the cost of stamps and checks needed to pay your bill.
 Customers with accounts in good standing are eligible, including those on the Budget Billing Plan.
 Each month you will receive a message on your bill with the date, and the amount we will be drafting from your account.
 When you see this message on your payment stub, you no longer need to write a check, or mail a payment - it will be taken care of automatically!
 You may discontinue your participation by submitting a written notice to DEC, Attention Billing Dept.

 Please download and fill out the form below.
 Attach a voided check, or a copy of a check, for the account from which you want the funds drafted.
-Bring or mail these to Delaware Electric Cooperative, Attention Billing, P.O.
-Box 600, Greenwood, DE 19950, or simply complete and enclose with your payment.
+Bring or mail these to Delaware Electric Cooperative, Attention Billing, 14198 Sussex Highway, Greenwood, DE 19950, or simply complete and enclose with your payment.
 You can also sign up for Bank Draft by setting up a Smarthub account here.

 Autopay With Credit Card Draft Authorization